The Only AI Megatrend That Matters: Own the Businesses

 The true investor will do better if he forgets about the stock market and pays attention to his dividend returns and to the operating results of his companies. – Jack Bogle

 European corporate culture tends to encourage paying out a higher (sometimes even fixed) percentage of earnings as dividends, but that also means the dividends move up and down with earnings.
 The starting yield is currently higher but may not grow as reliably.
-Here is the historical growth of the trailing 12-month (ttm) dividend paid by the Vanguard Total International Stock ETF (VXUS).
+Here is the updated 2010-2025 chart of the trailing 12-month (ttm) dividend per share paid by the Vanguard Total International Stock ETF (VXUS).

 The dividend yield (dividends divided by price) also serve as a rough valuation metric.
 When stock prices drop, this percentage metric usually goes up – which makes me feel better in a bear market.
 When stock prices go up, this percentage metric usually goes down, which keeps me from getting too euphoric during a bull market.